bueller2298/daggerheart-srd/frames/The Witherwild.md

 The Reaping Eye is stowed in a secure vault beneath the central tower of Haven’s wizarding school, seemingly impossible to recover.
 A secretive and dangerous rebel group, led by a mysterious figure known only as the **Fanewraith** (she/her), has hatched a plan to end the curse of the Witherwild: find the Great Owl, Nikta, and pluck out the Sowing Eye.
 While this may solve the immediate problem, the long-term consequences are not being considered, just as they weren’t when Haven invaded.

-Haven’s beleaguered spymaster, **Kreil Dirn** (he/him), is not a popular person in Haven.
-He is responsible for rooting out insurgents, stopping schemes before they have a chance to start, and keeping a close watch on Haven’s internal activities.
-Kreil has never agreed—at least not openly—with **Archmage Phylax’s** (they/them) decision to steal the Reaping Eye, and the consequences they’ve all paid for that decision have been grimly vindicating.
+Haven’s beleaguered spymaster, **[[Kreil Dirn]]** (he/him), is not a popular person in Haven.
+He is responsible for rooting out insurgents, stopping schemes before they have a chance to start, and keeping a close watch on Haven’s internal activities. [[Kreil Dirn|Kreil]] has never agreed—at least not openly—with **Archmage Phylax’s** (they/them) decision to steal the Reaping Eye, and the consequences they’ve all paid for that decision have been grimly vindicating.

-Recently, Kreil uncovered the Fanewraith’s plot and is horrified by the possibility of her success.
-Knowing he can’t send a troop of Haven soldiers deep into the woods to hunt down and stop the Fanewraith from stealing the Sowing Eye, Kreil uses his vast network of informants and spies to find a group of adventurers who can bring the Fanewraith to swift justice.
+Recently, [[Kreil Dirn|Kreil]] uncovered the Fanewraith’s plot and is horrified by the possibility of her success.
+Knowing he can’t send a troop of Haven soldiers deep into the woods to hunt down and stop the Fanewraith from stealing the Sowing Eye, [[Kreil Dirn|Kreil]] uses his vast network of informants and spies to find a group of adventurers who can bring the Fanewraith to swift justice.

-The party is sent an invitation from Haven to meet with Kreil.
+The party is sent an invitation from Haven to meet with [[Kreil Dirn|Kreil]].
 But is his information correct?
 Does he have his own motivation or secret ambition?
 Whether they come from Fanewick or Haven, the party must extend some trust to a person who is equally as dangerous and mercurial as the “enemy” they pursue.
 And what will they do when they find the Fanewraith?
 Bring her to justice?
 Side with her?
 Attempt to recover the Reaping Eye?

-Kreil advises the party to start their hunt for the Fanewraith in the treetop village of Alula, where he suspects she runs her operation.
+[[Kreil Dirn|Kreil]] advises the party to start their hunt for the Fanewraith in the treetop village of Alula, where he suspects she runs her operation.

 ## CAMPAIGN MECHANICS